AviShah10/nba-playoff-prediction/README.md

 ## Dataset

 Kaggle Dataset: https://www.kaggle.com/datasets/wyattowalsh/basketball/discussion
 The game.csv file in this dataset has information on all basketball games from 1946 until January 2023.
 We will only use the last 23 years of data.
-This dataset includes nearly every statistical metric (W/L, MIN, PTS, REB, AST, TOV, PF, +/-, and more), all of which can be used for our algorithms.
+This dataset includes nearly every statistical metric (W/L, MIN, PTS, REB, AST, PF, +/-, and more), all of which can be used for our algorithms.

 NBA Website: https://www.nba.com/stats/teams/boxscores?dir=A&sort=TEAM_NAME
 This dataset has all official games and stats by the NBA.
 Any games that cannot be accessed on the Kaggle Dataset (i.e. more recent games in 2023) can be loaded here.